BonnierNews/flappy-wasp-game/README.md

   for (let pipe of pipes) {
     // ... (earlier code)

-    // Check if wasp passes a pipe. if (pipe.pass(wasp)) {
+    // Check if wasp passes a pipe and increase the score. if (pipe.pass(wasp)) {
       score++;
     }